 What is the Juche Calendar?
+Is there such a thing as a Korean calendar?
 What year is it in North Korea?
 Whilst the world mostly sets its clock to when Jesus was born, there are in fact a ton of other calendars used by people around the world.
 There’s the Russians that hold Christmas two weeks after the event, there’s the Persians where it is currently the year 1398, for Jews its 5779, and the Chinese like to name things after animals.
 I think it’s a pig this year.

 What date is it in North Korea?